Shashanksharma280201/PES_OpenLane_PD/README.md

 OpenLANE has the OpenROAD application integrated into its flow.
 The OpenROAD application has OpenSTA integrated into its flow.
 Therefore, we can perform STA analysis from within OpenLANE by invoking OpenROAD.

-In OpenROAD the timing analysis is done by creating a .db database file.
-This database file is created from the post-cts LEF and DEF files.
-To generate the .db files within OpenROAD:
+In OpenROAD, you perform timing analysis by generating a .db database file from the post-CTS LEF and DEF files.
 - Invoke OpenRoad
 - Read lef file from tmp folder of runs
 - Read def file from results of cts